 34. ✦ Sing Karaoke

 When it comes to karaoke it doesn’t matter how good your voice is, it is all about having fun.
 Whether you feel tired and unmotivated or the kids are feeling bored, plug in the karaoke machine (check out this budget-friendly one) and sing away your troubles away.
+This activity is guaranteed to make everyone smile, whether you’re singing pop songs or, if your children are younger, songs that even babies can learn things from.
+Either way, the whole family can get involved in this one!

 35. ✦ Play Dress Up